 BASICS is a two-session assessment with a counselor aimed at helping a student learn more about their drinking, and how it may be affecting their life.
 CASICS is a similar assessment with the focus being on a student’s marijuana use.
 The program is designed to assist students in examining their own drinking behavior and/or marijuana use in a judgment-free environment.
 The goals are selected by the student and aimed at reducing risky behaviors and harmful consequences.
 Contact Jernee at firstname.lastname@example.org for more info, or to set up an appointment.

-- Missing class or being late for class due to drinking
+- Missing class or being late for class

-- Unwanted/unplanned hook-up with someone
+- Unwanted/unplanned hook-up

 - Engaging in unprotected sex